iloveitaly/gmail-draft-creator/readme.md

 Options:
-  --csv PATH       Path to the CSV file.  [required] --template PATH  Path to the template file.  [required] --subject TEXT   Subject for the email drafts.  [required] --dry-run        Run script without creating drafts.
+  --csv PATH       Path to the CSV file.  [required] --template PATH  Path to the template file.  [required] --subject TEXT   Subject for the email drafts.
+  --dry-run        Run script without creating drafts.
   --help           Show this message and exit.